ratawfiq/SoftwareEngineer/README.md

 V1.2 - 11/08/18 - Qian:

-  1) 'customer landing page' - fixed the picture size, re-layout the option cards
+  1) [FIXED]'customer landing page' - fixed the picture size, re-layout the option cards
   2) 'customer delivery address page'
-  	- fixed the checkbox function, optimized the page layout for different screen sizes
+  	- [FIXED]fixed the checkbox function, optimized the page layout for different screen sizes
-	- added Google API to validate if delivery address is within 15 miles from restaraunt
+	- [FIXED]added Google API to validate if delivery address is within 15 miles from restaraunt
 	- [TO BE ADDED:] need to add a function to validate customer input info.
 What if the 'city' is not a real city?
 Google API did not embet this error message from what I understand...
-	- [TO BE FIXED:] 'submit order' button, after clicking it the website will store all user data into website local cache, which seems overwhelm the website.
+	- [FIXED] 'submit order' button, after clicking it the website will store all user data into website local cache, which seems overwhelm the website.
 Website cannot react with all storage strips loaded.
 If comment out couple strips, it will resume working.
 Need to figure out a better way to store the website data.

 v1.3 - 11/10/18 - Eric